 The number of young people infected with Covid-19 is increasing in Norway.
-According to recent figures, most new cases of coronary infection are among people between the ages of 20 and 29.
+According to recent figures, most new cases of corona infection are among people between the ages of 20 and 29.

 The statistics are from the Institute of Public Health (FHI).

 In June, 106 people in this age group tested positive, according to figures from the Infectious Diseases Reporting System (MSIS).

 “We do not think there is a large spread of Covid-19 in younger age groups in Norway, although there are more young people who are now diagnosed with infection than before,“ said Helena Niemi Eide, physician at FHI’s Department of Infection Prevention and Preparedness to TV 2 .

 She emphasized that it is too early to say whether an increase in the number of infections is linked to the opening up of society.
 She added that a possible reason may be due to increased testing of people with mild symptoms.